DEAD Talks Sales Conference

 Tacye has 22 years in the funeral and cemetery profession.
 She established www.WhiteStagSolutions.com in 2019.
 She takes her ‘in the trenches’ experiences to help funeral homes and cemeteries support their employees and the families they serve by providing training, infrastructure education, mindset attunement, and internal culture education.
 She helps firms acclimate to the forever shifting dynamics of deathcare.
 Tacye continues to write insurance contracts for both Homesteaders Life Company and Forethought Life Insurance Company, representing multi funeral homes in her area.
 She is a certified life tribute celebrant, a narrator, and a storyteller who recounts life stories at funerals and life ceremonies with tenderness, compassion, and love.
 She has adapted to the times by offering complete virtual services for families through www.lifetributecelebrant.com.
 She also represents Forget Me Not Ceremonies, a livestream memorial service company, in the United States.
 In addition, she has also worked as a family service counselor, sales trainer, leader of advanced planning, Aurora Casket representative,and professional speaker and trainer.

-Guided breakout sessions focused on management, cemetery and funeral homes on how to move forward in 2021.
+Guided breakout sessions focused on management, cemetery and funeral homes on going back to better.
+Enter a café via Zoom link and join the conversation!

 12:00 – 12:05 pm